 17. One exception is the pasticcio Der Gerechte, H 818, which adopted a motet from Bach’s great-uncle Johann Christoph (1642–1703) and was first performed on the 16th Sunday after Trinity 1774; see also NV 1790, p.
 66.

 18. C.P.E.
 Bach to G.M.
 Telemann, 31 January 1771.
 CPEB-Briefe, 1:209–10; CPEB-Letters, 22.
 This plan, however, was not realized.

 20. Originally, the term may have been coined in connection with the quarterly payments of the musicians’ salaries at Christmas, Easter, St. John the Baptist, and Michaelmas.

-21. A coherent cycle of performances could not be formed at the end of the John the Baptist quarter; additionally the differing orientation of content for St. John’s feast day and that of the Annunciation must have excluded the use of one and the same text.
+21. A coherent cycle of performances could not be formed at the end of the John the Baptist quarter; additionally the differing orientation of content for St. John’s feast day and that of the Visitation must have excluded the use of one and the same text.